pyomeca/bioptim/README.md

 ## The dynamics
 By essence, an optimal control program (ocp) links two types of variables: the states (x) and the controls (u).
-Conceptually, the controls could be seen as the driving inputs of the system, which participate to changing the system states.
+Conceptually, the controls are the driving inputs of the system, which participate in changing the system states.
 In the case of biomechanics, the states (*x*) are usually the generalized coordinates (*q*) and velocities (*qdot*), i.e., the pose of the musculoskeletal model and the joint velocities.
 On the other hand, the controls (*u*) can be the generalized forces, i.e., the joint torques, but can also be the muscle excitations, for instance.
-States and controls are linked through Ordinary differential equations of the form: dx/dt = f(x, u, p), where p can be additional parameters that act on the system, but are not time dependent.
+States and controls are linked through Ordinary differential equations: dx/dt = f(x, u, p), where p can be additional parameters that act on the system but are not time-dependent.

-The following section investigate how to instruct `bioptim` of the dynamic equations the system should follow.
+The following section investigates how to instruct `bioptim` of the dynamic equations the system should follow.

 ### Class: Dynamics
 This class is the main class to define a dynamics.
-It therefore contains all the information necessary to configure (i.e., determining which variables are states or controls) and perform the dynamics.
+It, therefore, contains all the information necessary to configure (i.e., determining which variables are states or controls) and perform the dynamics.
 When constructing an `OptimalControlProgram()`, Dynamics is the expected class for the `dynamics` parameter.

-The user can minimally define a Dynamics as follows: `dyn = Dynamics(DynamicsFcn)`.
+The user can minimally define a Dynamics as: `dyn = Dynamics(DynamicsFcn)`.
-The `DynamicsFcn` are the one presented in the corresponding section below.
+The `DynamicsFcn` is the one presented in the corresponding section below.

 #### The options
 The full signature of Dynamics is as follows: